-- (1) Institutions use a variety of methods for calculating teaching loads.
-The choice of method is the prerogative of the institution. - (2) Policies concerning loads should be clearly developed and published with regard to the variety of educational, artistic, and administrative duties undertaken by art/design faculty, and any conversions between clock hours and credit hours. - (3) In studio/laboratory courses, normally 3 hours of studio/laboratory time and space per credit hour are required. - (4) Art/design faculty teaching only classroom/seminar courses should have their load determined in the same way as faculty in other departments of the institution. - (5) All faculty should have sufficient time for artistic, scholarly, and professional activity in order to maintain excellence and growth in their respective areas of expertise. - (6) Normally, the teaching loads of those having administrative and/or consultative duties are appropriately reduced.
+(1) Institutions use a variety of methods for calculating teaching loads.
+The choice of method

+- is the prerogative of the institution.
+When determining loads, it is recommended that institutions consider the means (such as on ground, hybrid, fully online) by which educational programs are delivered. - (2) Policies concerning loads should be clearly developed and published with regard to the variety of educational, artistic, and administrative duties undertaken by art/design faculty, and any conversions between clock hours and credit hours. - (3) In studio/laboratory courses, normally 3 hours of studio/laboratory time and space per credit hour are required. - (4) Art/design faculty teaching only classroom/seminar courses should have their load determined in the same way as faculty in other departments of the institution. - (5) All faculty should have sufficient time for artistic, scholarly, and professional activity in order to maintain excellence and growth in their respective areas of expertise. - (6) Normally, the teaching loads of those having administrative and/or consultative duties are appropriately reduced.